- What is a Roth IRA?

 Your contributions must come from earned income, as opposed to another situation, such as money acquired from student loans.
 There are no restrictions in regards to age for contributions; the only requirement is that you must be making an income.
 Since you will be contributing to your Roth IRA with your post-tax earnings, there are no tax deductions available.
 The benefits you reap will with this option mainly come from a withdrawal standpoint.

-Who can contribute & what are the Roth IRA contribution limits
+Can I contribute to roth IRA & what are the Roth IRA contribution limits

 Roth IRA Withdrawal Rules